randlabs/algorand-tools/README.md

 ##### Options:

 * `--note {BASE64-STRING}` : Note to add.
 * `--last-round last-round [+]{NUMBER}` : Last round where the transaction should be sent.
 Defaults to 1000 after first round.
-Use +NUMBER to calculate the round based on the network's current round
+Use +NUMBER to calculate the round based on the network's current round.
 * `--close  {ADDRESS}` : Close address.
-Send remaining account funds to this address.
+Remaining account funds will be transferred to this address.
 * `--genesis-hash  {BASE64-STRING}` : Network's genesis hash.
 Retrieved from network if not specified.
 * `--genesis-id {STRING}` : Network's genesis ID.
 Retrieved from network if not stated.
 * `--multisig-threshold {NUMBER}` : Required signatures for a multsig account template.